The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 Why Resentment Loops So Easily

-The problem with resentment is that it quickly becomes a loop.
-Psychology and neuroscience explain why it’s so hard to release:
+The problem with resentment isn’t that we feel it in the first place—it’s human, natural.
+It’s that it quickly becomes a loop.
+Psychology and neuroscience explain why:

 1. Negativity bias.
 Our brains are wired to notice threats more than positives.
-Useful for escaping T-Rex, but today it often keeps us stuck.
+This is great when crossing a busy street but can get us stuck in day-to-day situations.
 As Rick Hanson says: “The brain is like Velcro for negative experiences and Teflon for positive ones.”

 3. Dopamine loop.
 Replaying resentment lights up reward circuits.
-We get a small dopamine hit from imagining sticking it to the other person—which, paired with negativity bias, makes resentment addictive!
+We get a small dopamine hit from imagining sticking it to the other person—which, paired with negativity bias, makes resentment very addictive.

-Resentment is like a virus: one thought attracts another, and before long you’re stuck spiraling down a disempowering path.
+Basically, resentment is like a virus: one thought attracts another, and before long you’re spiraling down a disempowering bunny hole.

 How to Release It: What’s the Core Belief?